Vastlab/PORT/README.md

 docker run -dp 5000:80 $name
 ```

 The flask container should now be running at http://localhost:5000.
-The docker application MUST be run on port 5000.
+The docker application runs on port 5000 by default, to run on a different port you must change the port references in the file PORT/app/templates/upload.html.

 # Usage instructions